FinOps Center

 Finance needed to charge the consuming teams.

 Five product teams consuming services through one shared API account produced one invoice.
 The platform team that set up the integration got the bill.
 Finance needed to charge each consumer.
-The answer was metering by API key — the key traveled with the consuming application, not the platform that provisioned it.
+The answer was metering by API key, and the key traveled with the consuming application, not the platform that provisioned it.

 Provider → API platform · Consumer identity → API Key